 The Plano Civic Chorus, Inc., chartered in 1972, is a non-profit organization dedicated to promoting the choral arts in North Texas.
 The chorus is a member of Chorus America, and actively supports its goals of nationally promoting choral music.

-With the 2011-12 season, the chorus celebrates 39 years of great choral performances in the north Texas area.
+The chorus celebrates over 40 years of great choral performances in the north Texas area.
 The chorus sings a broad repertoire that offers something for every taste.
 In recent seasons the chorus has performed several important choral masterworks including Brahms' Requiem, Mendelssohn's Elijah and Lobgesang, Beethoven's Missa Solemnis and the Ninth Symphony, Verdi'sRequiem, Orff's Carmina Burana, Vivaldi's Gloria, Bach's Magnificat, Handel's Messiah, Lauridsen's Lux Aeterna, Bloch's Sacred Service, Mozart's Requiem, Cherubini's Requiem and Faure's Requiem.
 Other concerts have included performances of favorite Broadway songs, great American classics, folksongs from the British Isles, music by Texas composers, and well-known opera choruses.

 The chorus has participated in several prestigious events in its 39-year history.
 Among them was a March 1998 appearance at New York's Carnegie Hall as part of the North Texas Festival Chorus in a special performance of Mozart's Requiem and a concert for the Texas Choral Directors' Association convention in San Antonio.
 In June 2006, the chorus was the featured chorus in the Hot Springs Music Festival's 10th anniversary gala in Hot Springs, Arkansas performing Beethoven's Ninth Symphony and Stravinsky's Symphony of Psalms.
 The chorus performs frequently for community events such as the annual tree lighting celebration for the City of Plano, the Galleria Christmas Extravaganza, and the Shops at Legacy Christmas Gala.
 The chorus has also performed for such civic events as the Collin County Peace Officer's Memorial Service and for INS Citizenship ceremonies